alejandrotoledoweb/ruby_capstone_web_scraper/README.md

 # Ruby_capstone_web_scraper

- In this repository I build a scraper app that obtain a list of track from `https://bento.io` and show the data in the terminal as just text.
+ In this repository, I build a scraper app that obtains a list of tracks from `https://bento.io` and shows the data in the terminal as plane text.
- I chose this web page becasuse is a good resource I used for learning before starting Microverse.
+ I chose this web page because is a good resource I used for learning before starting Microverse.

  ## Images